 In addition to saving money for businesses Vital Energi has worked on a number of successful CHP projects which have significantly reduced residents’ fuel bills.

-The Department for Energy and Climate Change describe CHP as “proven and reliable” and state that the technology “has a vital role in helping to meet the UK's targets on reducing carbon emissions.”
+The Department for Energy and Climate Change describe Combined Heat and Power as “proven and reliable” and state that the technology “has a vital role in helping to meet the UK's targets on reducing carbon emissions.”